FREE ONLINE ED ASSESSMENT. Start Here

 Maca, ginkgo biloba, ashwagandha and other natural ingredients mentioned in banner ads may have only shown promise for libido in limited testing or animal testing — and the studies aren’t always high-quality.

-The question isn’t whether you can find evidence in a study but whether that study can tell you how to consume the ingredient in a safe and effective way.
+The question isn’t whether you can find evidence in a study, but whether that study can tell you how to consume the ingredient in a safe and effective way.
 Most supplement research doesn’t go that far, and the herbal remedies that promise big results haven’t gotten FDA approval for their claims.

-• Trigonella foenum-graecum (fenugreek) was associated with better libido in a group of 60 men between 25 and 52 over six weeks.
+That said, here’s one study that looked at a supplement’s effect on libido: Trigonella foenum-graecum (fenugreek) was associated with better libido in a group of 60 men between 25 and 52 over six weeks.

 We don’t want to repeat ourselves, but it’s worth noting that in the world of proven options for better sex, you can’t discount medications for erectile dysfunction and premature ejaculation.
+It’s important to note that these medications don’t have a direct impact on libido.
+However, since they improve performance, they may improve your confidence, willingness and interest in engaging in sex.

 Although ED medications won’t directly increase your sex drive, they can have a positive impact on your self-confidence in bed, especially if you often struggle with erectile dysfunction.